dancornutt/Porsche944/07K_Swap.md

 There are two schools of thought on the breather system or crankcase ventilation
 - 1) Vent to atmosphere and use a catch can to collect excess oil vapors
-- 2) Use recirculation system to separate oil vapors in crankcase blowby, plumb "air" back into into and put oil back into pan.
+- 2) Use recirculation system to separate oil vapors in crankcase blowby, plumb "air" back into intake and put oil back into pan.

 In either method, crankcase venting will happen at the valve cover & at the adapter block both are -10 AN lines.